 18th July

-…large pot than later in the garden itself.
-Hydrangea quercifolia ‘Burgundy’ We started with six or seven varieties of Hydrangea quercifolia most of which were planted in 2003.
-Hydrangea quercifolia…
+…on a young plant in a large pot than later in the garden itself.
+Hydrangea quercifolia ‘Burgundy’ We started with six or seven varieties of Hydrangea quercifolia most of which…

 …flowers on H. quercifolia ‘White Lace’ nearby.
 Hydrangea quercifolia ‘Burgundy’ which takes its name from the autumn leaf colour.
 Hydrangea quercifolia ‘Burgundy’ Hydrangea quercifolia ‘Burgundy’ Hydrangea quercifolia ‘Burgundy’ A second…